-Sumner Fein is the treasurer of the Israeli-Palestinian Confederation.
-He received his bachelor’s degree in economics with an emphasis in accounting from UCLA in 1969.
+Received his bachelor’s degree in economics with an emphasis in accounting from UCLA in 1969.
 He is a certified public accountant licensed by the state of California since 1973.
 Mr. Fein has been employed by several national accounting firms and has been in solo practice since 1985.

 Born in Egypt Dec.
 25, 1967, the time I born on has some impact how I perceive the Israeli Arab issue, when I moved to the US in 2000 and I started to know people from different background, and then start to learn a lot about others in a very dynamic diverse community, I spend many years work in the Hotel Management Industry in Hilton International Egypt, I have study Hotel management in Schweizerische Hotelfachschule Luzern Switzerland (SHL), Now Iʼm Certified Real Estate Agent, and Iʼm started to combined this with being Financial Advisor career.

-David Marcus, Esq., Founding Member
+David Marcus, Esq.

 Real property attorney David Marcus is dedicated to a fair resolution of the Israeli-Palestinian conflict.
 He received his undergraduate degree from the University of California, Berkeley, and his law degree from Loyola Law School.
 He was admitted to the State Bar of California in 1979.

-Kathleen O’Connor Wang, Founding Member
+Kathleen O’Connor Wang

 Kathleen O’Connor Wang is a field interviewer for the U.S. Bureau of the Census.
 Ms. Wang has a Bachelor’s degree in Political Science.Her interest in the Israeli Palestinian issue began in 2000 as the 2nd intifada brought Israel and Palestine more attention and concern.
 Subsequently Kathleen became involved in peace activism and appreciates IPC as a vehicle for peace and understanding between people.In August 2008 she became a volunteer passenger for freegaza.org and traveled with others on a 2 boat “flotilla” to Gaza.The 44 passengers were welcomed as the first foreign boats to land in Gaza’s Seaport in 41 years.The culmination of that voyage included all being honored with Palestinian citizenship and Palestinian passport.